Dora Bright: Early life and family

+Royal Academy and touring

 While at the Royal Academy of Music during 1881–89, Bright's teachers included Walter Macfarren and Ebenezer Prout.
-She was the first woman to receive the Charles Lucas Medal for musical composition, for her Air and Variations for String Quartet in 1888.
-Her circle of close friends there included fellow students Edward German and his fiancée Ethel Boyce.
+She was the first woman to receive the Charles Lucas Medal for composition, for her Air and Variations for String Quartet in 1888.
+Her circle of close friends there included fellow students Edward German and his fiancée Ethel Mary Boyce.
 Boyce subsequently partnered her in concert performances of Bright's piano duet Variations on an Original Theme of Sir G. A. Macfarren, named for George Alexander Macfarren, their teacher's brother.

-In 1889, 1890 and 1892 she made concert tours of Germany, including Dresden, Cologne and Leipzig, with performances of her piano concerto in A minor.
-In 1892 she married Wyndham Knatchbull (1829–1900), a captain of the 3rd Dragoon Guards and a great-grandson of Edward Knatchbull, 7th Baronet of Mersham Hatch.
-Thereafter she lived at Babington House in Babington, Somerset, and became a local leader of charitable amateur productions such as performances of Gilbert and Sullivan comic operas.
-From around 1897, her own piano concert performances tailed off.
-She changed direction towards composing music for dramatic performances.
+In 1889, 1890 and 1892 she made concert tours of Germany, including Dresden, Cologne and Leipzig, with performances of her Piano Concerto in A minor.
+The Concerto was also performed at the Crystal Palace under August Manns in 1891.
+In 1892 she became the first woman to be invited to perform at a Philharmonic Society concert, where she was the soloist in her new Fantasia No. 2 for piano and orchestra.
+That year she married Wyndham Knatchbull (1829–1900), a captain of the 3rd Dragoon Guards and a great-grandson of Edward Knatchbull, 7th Baronet of Mersham Hatch.
+He was 33 years her senior and died in 1900, leaving her a wealthy widow.
+Thereafter she lived at Babington House in Babington, Somerset, (the Knatchbull family home) and became a local leader of charitable amateur productions such as performances of Gilbert and Sullivan comic operas.

+Theatre and ballet

+From around 1897, her pianistic career tailed off.
+She changed direction towards composing music for theatre and ballet.
 An early success in this line came in 1903 when The Dancing Girl and the Idol, an oriental fantasy with words by Edith Lyttelton, was given an amateur production at a prestigious charity event in Chatsworth House.
 In 1904, the piece was performed at Chatsworth again, by royal request, as King Edward had missed the 1903 performance through illness.

 She was also the composer for ballets created with Adeline Genée, in a collaboration which also involved the designer C. Wilhelm.
-These ballets included The Dryad, La Camargo and La danse.
+These ballets included The Dryad (which became the best known), La Camargo and La danse.
 As well as dancing these in London, Genée performed them during her successful tours of America, Australia and New Zealand.
+Bright also arranged the music for The Love Song, a suite of dances for Genée and Anton Dolin, which Genée danced for the last time at the Coliseum in February 1933.

+Bright and Genée have been credited with "returning English ballet to the centre of London Theatre", and played key roles in the creation of the Royal Academy of Dancing.